lue-bird/elm-syntax-to-rust/README.md

 print(elm::your_module_your_function("yourInput"))
 ```

 where `elm::your_module_your_function(firstArgument, secondArgument)` is the transpiled elm function `Your.Module.yourFunction firstArgument secondArgument`.
-(If the value/function contains extensible records, search for `Elm.YourModule_yourFunction__` to see the different specialized options)
+(If the value/function contains extensible records, search for `elm::your_module_your_function_` with the underscore to see the different specialized options)

 Run with
 ```bash